Award System

 What to Know About This Point System

-The announcements and benefits of the new Atmos program are almost all overwhelmingly positive.
+The announcements and benefits of the Atmos program are almost all overwhelmingly positive.
 The ability to choose how you earn points (which is starting in 2026) is unprecedented for airline loyalty programs, and is a great way to get people excited.
 The unveiling of a new premium card to go along with four other (combined Alaska and Hawaiian) cards gives customers another way to earn miles with the program.
 Perhaps the biggest downfall of Atmos is that they don’t have any major credit card transfer partners, which puts them at a disadvantage compared to the biggest airlines.
+Only Bilt (and Marriott) transfers into the Atmos program.

 If you live in Seattle or one of the west coast hubs, or travel frequently to Hawaii, joining Atmos is a no-brainer.
 There are so many great sweet spots to be had with the Atmos airlines and its partners, both domestically and internationally.
 It might not be the best program for beginners, as it takes some advanced knowledge of the hobby to get the most value out of award redemptions.
 But joining and learning about the program is a minimal time investment, and the longer you’re in the hobby, the more you’ll learn and the easier it becomes to take advantage of award redemptions.